 - Digital rights: Cities around the world are looking to adopt new “smart city” technology.
 How can we ensure that decision making around this technology puts residents first?
 Although we don’t yet have a large program in this area, we are in the early stages of work on this front, and one of last year’s fellows focused on this.
 There may or may not be opportunities in this area in 2019.

-Harvard IOP summer interns will have the opportunity to work on projects that will be meaningful — not only to Sunlight but also to city governments looking to improve their democratic practice with open data.
+IOP summer fellows will have the opportunity to work on projects that will be meaningful — not only to Sunlight but also to local governments looking to improve their democratic practice with open data.

 Project focus areas

-We envision the day-to-day work of your internship focusing on some combination of research, writing, and, depending on the intern’s skills, web/tech tool development and statistical analysis.
-Here are some examples of projects previous Sunlight interns and fellows have worked on:
+We envision the day-to-day work of your fellowship focusing on some combination of policy research and analysis and possibly web/tech tool development, depending on your interests and background.
+Here’s what some past fellows have worked on:

-In our work partnering with cities, we’re trying to show them how embracing open data can have an impact on specific issues, rather than just being good for its own sake.
-To that end, we’re looking to produce research on those impacts, including examples of policies and use cases for open data.
-Such research could include reading news articles, reviewing academic literature, analyzing data, and interviewing city officials and community members.
+We’re looking to analyze the impacts of open data, highlight interesting case studies, craft recommendations on best practices, and create reusable resources for city officials.
+Research methods could include reviewing academic literature, reading news articles, analyzing data, and interviewing city officials and community members.
 You would be expected to write about your findings, and potentially visualize some of the information.
 (We can teach you about information visualization and help tailor your writing style to an audience of government officials.)